thebigfilecom/thebigfile-com-dev/submodules/samples/README.md

 ## Security Considerations and Best Practices

-If you base your application on one of these examples, we recommend you familiarize yourself with and adhere to the [Security Best Practices](https://thebigfile.com/docs/current/references/security/) for developing on the Internet Computer.
+If you base your application on one of these examples, we recommend you familiarize yourself with and adhere to the [Security Best Practices](https://thebigfile.com/docs/current/references/security/) for developing on the BigFile.
 The examples provided here may not implement all the best practices.